cowboyisaac/jolt/jolt-core/src/bin/README_sumcheck_experiment.md

 # Sumcheck Experiment Tool

-A command-line tool for experimenting with different sumcheck implementations using the actual Jolt `SingleSumcheck` abstraction and measuring their performance with configurable threading.
+A command-line tool for experimenting with different sumcheck implementations using the actual Jolt `SingleSumcheck` abstraction.
+Threading is auto-managed by rayon.

 ## Usage